-- X Have a classified Board of Directors. - X Combine the roles of Chief Executive Officer and Chairman of the Board. - X Provide for single trigger equity vesting on a going forward basis upon a change in control. - X Gross up "golden parachute" excise taxes upon a change in control. - X Gross up taxes on perquisites or benefits, except standard relocation expenses. - X Permit hedging or pledging of our common stock. - X Provide special or supplemental retirement benefits to any executive. - X Allow repricing of equity awards without stockholder approval.
+- X Have a classified Board of Directors. - X Combine the roles of Chief Executive Officer and Chairman of the Board. - X Provide for single trigger equity vesting on a change in control. - X Gross up "golden parachute" excise taxes upon a change in control. - X Gross up taxes on perquisites or benefits, except standard relocation expenses. - X Permit hedging or pledging of our common stock. - X Provide special or supplemental retirement benefits to any executive. - X Allow repricing of equity awards without stockholder approval.